 Best Age Statement Blend: Hibiki 17 Year Old

 In Japanese whisky, the art of blending is very important.
 A testament to this is Suntory’s superb Hibiki range.
 There are two NAS blends available, but the 17-year-old is as good as any single malt out there.
 This is a blend of grain and malt whiskies that are aged for nearly two decades, with a silky smooth mouthfeel and a buttery, fruit-laden palate.
-You could use this for a cocktail, but it's best to sip it neat.
+You could use this for a very top-shelf cocktail, but it's really best sipped and savored neat.

 Read Next: The Best Bourbons